Springjunky/jenkins-casc/README.md

 ## jenkins-casc

-Jenkins Tryout configuration-as-code plugin in a Docker-Container based enviroment.
+Jenkins-Tryout configuration-as-code plugin in a Docker-Container based environment.

 #### What is configuration-as-code ?